 Pursuant to the consolidated, amended and restated ground lease agreement entered into in July 2012, the land underlying the Project is leased from the State of Maryland on behalf of Salisbury University under a noncancellable operating lease expiring the earlier of June 25, 2043 or the date on which all of the bonds are fully repaid.
 Rent payable under the lease is equal to "net revenues," as defined.
 Payment of the rent is subordinated to all payments required under the bonds payable and related trust indenture.
 Effective July 1, 2007, MEDCO entered into a Memorandum of Understanding with Salisbury University, that includes a cash basis calculation of ground rent expense and an evaluation of total ground rent due and accrued since the inception of the Project.
 Payments of ground rent are limited to the amount of cash available in the surplus fund as of June 30 each year.
+If on any release date funds are not eligible, under the terms of the trust indenture, to distribute the Ground Rent, the amounts shall remain in the account until eligible on any future release date.
+Variable lease costs are recognized in the period in which they are incurred and relate to Ground Rent, taxes, utilities and operating expenses.
+Upon the expiration of the lease, the Project shall surrender and deliver up possession of the student housing facilities and any fixtures, structures, and other improvements thereon, subject to and without any liability on the part of the Project for the then existing condition and state of repair of such property excepting the Project's obligations, as defined in the lease agreement.
 Accrued ground rent will exceed ground rent expense to the extent that cumulative additions to ground rent expense are greater than the amount of cash available in the surplus fund for ground rent payments.
 Accrued ground rent will be reduced for ground rent payments and to the extent that negative ground rent expense can be credited against past due ground rent payments.
 Cumulative negative ground rent expense in excess of accrued ground rent may be deducted against ground rent due and payable for the succeeding year and shall not be refundable.
-Ground rent expense totaled \$1,167,944 and \$1,315,953 during the years ended June 30, 2022 and 2021, respectively.
-Ground rent payments from the surplus fund totaled \$766,160 and \$0 during the years ended June 30, 2022 and 2021, respectively.
-Accrued ground rent totaled \$1,717,737 and \$1,315,953 as of June 30, 2022 and 2021, respectively.
+Ground rent expense totaled \$252,512 and \$1,167,944 during the years ended June 30, 2023 and 2022, respectively.
+Ground rent payments from the surplus fund totaled \$743,474 and \$766,160 during the years ended June 30, 2023 and 2022, respectively.
+Accrued ground rent totaled \$1,226,774 and \$1,717,737 as of June 30, 2023 and 2022, respectively.